simplymathematics/data-skills/README.md

 CUNY SPS MS Data Science data-skills group project

+## Characteristics

+The characteristics folder is from EP data.

 ## Skills

 The skills folder is for skill scraping data.

 ## Salary

-The salary folder is for salary data from the OES
+The salary folder is for salary data from the OES.

-## Characteristics
+## Outlook

-The characteristics folder is from data the EP
+The outlook folder is for outlook data from ONET.

 ## ONET